Advice > Software engineering

 Let's take a look at some example questions.

-Site reliability engineer interview questions: Coding
+Example Google site reliability engineer interview questions: Coding

 • How would you implement a sorted hash table in C?
+(Solution)

-• Design a data structure to read a stream of temperatures and find the max within the past 24 hours
+• Design a data structure to read a stream of temperatures and find the max within the past 24 hours.

-• Given an array of integers find indices I < j < k such that a[I] < a[j] < a[k]
+• Given an array of integers find indices I < j < k such that a[I] < a[j] < a[k] (Solution)

 • Given a collection of ads (data structure given), what is the mean and median of the array?
+(Solution)

 • Given a data structure of rows (source, ratio, destination), find the value of conversion for a given source to a given destination.
-Example (EUR, 1.23, GBP)
+Example (EUR, 1.23, GBP) (Solution)

-2.2 Linux internals
+3.2 Linux internals

 You’ll be expected to be able to explain aspects of processes, system calls, file systems, context switching, kernel resource management, kernel network stack, how the shell works and why, and client-server protocols.

-Google SRE interview example questions: Unix/Linux
+Example Google site reliability engineer interview questions: Unix/Linux

 • What is a zombie process?